MLV: A Unified League

 • Yes!
 The Omaha Supernovas will continue to be part of the league moving forward and face some of the same rivals, along with new ones, that NovasNation has grown to expect.

 • The Vegas Thrill are currently soliciting new owners but have not been able to finalize the specifics prior to this announcement.
-The Thrill have been an outstanding charter member of Pro Volleyball Federation and, should a new ownership group be secured, would have the opportunity to continue playing professional volleyball at the highest level.
+The Thrill were an outstanding charter member of Pro Volleyball Federation and, should a new ownership group be secured, would have the opportunity to continue playing professional volleyball at the highest level.

 • While we expect this to be the full MLV lineup for 2026, professional volleyball continues to grow and interest is at an all-time high.
 There are many great markets for volleyball around the nation and the league could potentially welcome more teams should ownership groups fit what we believe is our successful model.